How to Move a Shed Without Breaking a Sweat

 On-Site Movement

-Use dollies or rollers: For short distances, carefully guide the shed along a predetermined path.
+Use dollies or rollers: For short distances, carefully guide the shed along a pre-planned path.

 Off-Site Transportation

-Loading onto a trailer: Use ramps to guide the shed onto a trailer.
-Secure firmly with straps.
+Loading onto a trailer: Employ ramps to facilitate the shed’s transition onto the trailer, securing it firmly with straps.

 Step 6: Reinstallation at the New Location